ziqingW/Data-Analysis-for-Game-Catch-the-Flamingo/README.md

 1. Game related data,
 2. Conversation data between users or teams.

-The detailed explanation of each file and every step of data processing and analyzing can be found in the file of *Technical_appendix.pdf*.
+The detailed explanation of each file and every step of data processing and analysis can be found in the file of *Technical_appendix.pdf*.

 **Report**
 The full report can be seen in the file *Final_report.pdf*.